Privacy, collaboration and regulation: The new landscape for insurance companies

-The insurance sector is undergoing a profound digital transformation.
+The insurance companies sector is undergoing a profound digital transformation.
 The emergence of technologies such as Artificial Intelligence, the Internet of Things (IoT), and predictive analytics is completely reshaping how insurance policies are designed, marketed, and managed.

 In this new landscape, data has become the most valuable asset for insurance companies: it enables more accurate risk assessment, personalized offers, fraud detection, and the development of more effective commercial strategies.